What training reveals about neural network complexity: Introduction

 \paragraph{NN complexity far from the training data.} Section~\ref{sec:far_from_data} focuses on the relationship between training and the Lipschitz constant in empty regions of the input space, i.e., linear regions of the NN that do not contain training points.
-We first show that the Lipschitz constants in empty regions are linked with those of regions containing training data (Theorem~\ref{theorem:between_training_regions}).
+We first show that the Lipschitz constants in empty regions are linked with those of regions containing training points (Theorem~\ref{theorem:between_training_regions}).
 Our analysis implies that NNs whose parameters are updated more slowly during training have bounded complexity in a larger portion of the input space.
-We also demonstrate how training NNs with Dropout enables us to grasp more information about the properties of the learned function and, as such, to yield tighter estimates for the global Lipschitz constant.
-Our findings yield a training-dependent generalization bound that features a \textit{poly-logarithmic} dependence on the number of parameters when the data have low intrinsic dimensionality (Theorem~\ref{theorem:generalization}).
-On the contrary, in typical NN generalization bounds the number of samples needs to grow \textit{exponentially} with depth~\citep{vapnik1999overview,shalev2014understanding,bartlett2017spectrally, neyshabur2018pac,golowich2018size,arora2018stronger,DBLP:journals/corr/abs-1905-09677}.
+We then demonstrate how training NNs with Dropout enables us to grasp more information about the properties of the learned function and, as such, to yield tighter estimates for the global Lipschitz constant.
+Our findings yield a \textit{data}- and \textit{training-dependent} generalization bound that features a \textit{poly-logarithmic} dependence on the number of parameters and depth (Theorem~\ref{theorem:generalization}).
+On the contrary, in typical NN generalization bounds the number of samples needs to grow nearly linearly with the number of parameters~\citep{vapnik1999overview,shalev2014understanding,bartlett2019nearly} or {exponentially} with depth~\citep{bartlett2017spectrally, neyshabur2018pac,golowich2018size,arora2018stronger,DBLP:journals/corr/abs-1905-09677}.

-The paper starts by providing a brief overview of related work in Section~\ref{sec:related_work} and preliminary definitions in Section~\ref{sec:preliminaries}.
-The main technical results are presented in Sections~\ref{sec:close_to_data} and~\ref{sec:far_from_data}.
-The exposition concludes with experimental results on regression and CIFAR image classification in Section~\ref{sec:experiments}.
-All proofs can be found in Appendix~\ref{appendix:proofs}, whereas Appendices~\ref{appendix:additional_exp_results} and~\ref{appendix:additional_results} contain additional results.